Azrieli Centre set to fund next round of fellowships

 Knowledge Exchange: To maximize the reach of discovery and educational efforts, the Azrieli Centre will transform the way information and resources for this population are shared with care providers, patients, their families and the CAMH community.

-The Azrieli Centre for Adult Neurodevelopmental Disabilities and Mental Health will create hope for more complete recovery than ever thought possible.
+The Azrieli Adult Neurodevelopmental Centre will create hope for more complete recovery than ever thought possible.
 It will help people with both a neurodevelopmental disability and a mental illness reach their true potential.
 It will share valuable knowledge throughout the province and nationally so no one falls through the cracks.
 It will create the care that this population—that everyone—deserves.

 Dr. Yona Lunsky